-For prototyping and manufacturing (CAM) additional parameters and information, like the type and the manufacturer of the welding device, the current density required in case of spot welds etc., may be relevant and needed.
+For prototyping and manufacturing (CAM) additional parameters and information, e.g. the type and the manufacturer of the welding device, the current density required in case of spot welds, may be relevant and needed.
 These parameters are not included in the present document yet.
 Their definitions will happen in the near future by the corresponding experts.

 Other relevant and new joint types